xt0fer/Hacker-News/README.md

 # Hacker-News
 Hacker News App using SwiftUI

+_Nota Bene:_

+@xt0fer / @kristofer have modified this to make it more "iPad"-ish.
+How?
+Well, by make the list a lozenge based two column collectionview, and (eventually) adding some more controls to the Browser sheet of selected story.

+as of (Sept 2023), I have not looked at what the app stores in UserDefaults, but am wondering about a big cache in iCloud to show status of stories that appear in both New/Top categories.

+I'd like to add a Share Extension to allow the stories to be PIN'd by either pinboard or LinkDing.

+_Alexandre's Original README_

 I have been challenged to create a mobile application development task consuming an API.

 HackerNews (https://news.ycombinator.com/) is a popular social news website focused on computer science and entrepreneurship.